Ambrosys/os-matcher/docs/content/Details/Filters/JsonRouteStatisticWriter.rst

 Def: SamplingPoint-JSON
 -----------------------

-- **SamplingPoint-JSON**: JSON object representing a SamplingPoint with the following elements:
+- **SamplingPoint-JSON**: JSON object representing a sampling point with the following elements:
    - **index**: index of the representing :term:`track` point
    - **time**: [ISO-8601] time value of the corresponding :term:`track` point (example: ``2020-01-01T12:00:00``)
    - **candidate**: *SamplingPointCandidate-JSON*